metapolator/metapolator/working-UI-demo.md

 #### layout and typography hints
 Just some input for visual design and development.

-**note** that in general laying out the parameter panel is like laying out a telephone book; its tight, with many rows of name and number.
+**note** that in general laying out the parameter panel is like laying out a telephone book; it’s tight, with many rows of name and number.

 ![](http://mmiworks.net/metapolator/demoparaalign.png)